soilwise-he/soilwise-ontology/docs/terminology.md

 ## Glosis web ontology

 [Glosis web ontolgy](https://glosis-ld.github.io/glosis/) is a community initiative based on work from FAO and Sieusoil project.
 The set of soil vocabularies around [FAO guidelines for soil description](https://github.com/iuss-wrb/wrb) is continuously updated to reflect the the latest in soil classification and description.

+## ANSIS

+The Australian National Soil Information System provides a [complete vocabulary](https://ansis.net/standards/australian-soil-and-land-survey-field-handbook/) service on various aspects of the soil domain.

+## WRB

+Despite limited online presence various editions of the [World Reference Base](https://github.com/iuss-wrb/wrb) describe a classification system for soils, maintained by the WRB working group of IUSS.